The Vermont Statutes Online

 (4) consistent with subsection (a) of this section, consider opportunities and make recommendations to establish a sustainable planning and funding structure to administer State and local community-based programs and services and modern data collection systems; and

-(5) on or before September 1, 2023 and annually thereafter, recommend to the Commissioner of Corrections the appropriate allocation of not more than $900,000.00 from the Justice Reinvestment II line item of the Department of Corrections’ budget for the upcoming fiscal year to support community-based programs and services, related data collection and analysis capacity, and other initiatives in accordance with subsection (a) of this section.
+(5) on or before September 1, 2023 and annually thereafter, recommend to the Commissioner of Corrections a new appropriate allocation of not more than $900,000.00 from the Justice Reinvestment II line item of the Department of Corrections’ budget for the next fiscal year to support community-based programs and services, related data collection and analysis capacity, and other initiatives in accordance with subsection (a) of this section.

 (d) Assistance.
 The Coordinated Justice Reform Advisory Council shall have the administrative, technical, and legal assistance of the Office of the Attorney General, the Department of Corrections, and the Department for Children and Families for those issues and services within the jurisdiction of the respective office or department.